EvilAngel94/Dashboard/README.md

 ### Documentation
-Underneath a link to the documentation can be found.
+On the side a link to the documentation can be found. -> [Documentation](https://docs.google.com/document/d/1vGZuTfVi3imIKocLeMz2skk_1D1S5_bUTREcNllLrcQ/edit?usp=sharing)
-[Documentation](https://docs.google.com/document/d/1vGZuTfVi3imIKocLeMz2skk_1D1S5_bUTREcNllLrcQ/edit?usp=sharing)